JusticeRage/Manalyze/README.md

 - [Windows >= XP x86 binaries](https://manalyzer.org/static/manalyze_win32.zip)
 - [Windows > XP x64 binaries](https://manalyzer.org/static/manalyze_x64.zip)

+### Docker image
+A Docker image for Manalyze is provided by the community.
+Run `docker pull evanowe/manalyze` and get additional information [here](https://hub.docker.com/r/evanowe/manalyze).

 ## Generating ClamAV rules
 Since ClamAV signatures are voluminous and updated regularly, it didn't make a lot of sense to distribute them from GitHub or with the binary.
 When you try using the ClamAV plugin for the first time, you will likely encounter the following error message: `[!]
 Error: Could not load yara_rules/clamav.yara`.
 In order to generate them, simply run the `update_clamav_signatures.py` Python script located in `bin/yara_rules`.